 Kathy Gyngell has a first class honours degree in social anthropology from Cambridge and an Oxford M.Phil. in sociology.
 She has worked for the former ITV companies, LWT and TV-am as a producer and senior programme executive.
 A full time mother after the birth of her second son, she founded the voluntary organization Full Time Mothers.

-Michael is a Research Fellow at the Centre for Policy Studies (CPS) and a Director of Embrace Success Ltd, specialising in the field of coaching and cultural change.
-He trained with JP Morgan in New York and, after 21 years in investment banking, joined Towers Watson, the actuarial consultants.
+Michael trained with JP Morgan in New York and, after 21 years in investment banking, joined Towers Watson, the actuarial consultants.
+Subsequently he was responsible for the running of David Cameron’s Economic Competitiveness Policy Group.

 Martin Le Jeune is a former head of public affairs at Sky, and former board director and head of corporate responsibility at consultancy Fishburn Hedges.
 Martin was a civil servant in the Cabinet Office for over a decade and worked for four years on the Committee on Standards in Public Life.